henriknero/writeups/nexthop/README.md

-# From our friend at nexthop!
+# From our friends at nexthop!
 ## Forensics challenge at RITSEC

 <img src="screens/chall.png" alt="drawing" width="500"/>